Retronator/Pixel-Art-Academy/packages/landsofillusions/adventure/script/README.md

 #### Choice

     * dialog line -> [label name]

+or

+    * @dialog line -> [label name]

 `Choice` node with a `DialogueLine` node that the player can decide between.
 If choice is taken, script continues to given `Label`. (see `Jump` node below).

+The `@` in front of the dialog line indicates that the player (the user) is speaking this, even if the script is executed while synced with a character.
+This is used for conversation with the player and their character.

 #### ChoicePlaceholder